-The RIHN Center provides the foundations for collaborative research and activities at RIHN.
-Its five Divisions manage and operate the laboratories and the information systems of the Institute, and facilitate communication, networking and capacity building.
-Center faculty also engage in research in pursuing the goals of the Center.
-Collaboration is fundamental to the operation of the RIHN Center: it works closely with the Core Program and Research Programs by providing tools, facilities and methods.
-It also collaborates with the wider academic community in support of RIHN's role as a joint-use Inter-University Research Institute and engages a broad range of societal stakeholders in problem-solving research processes.
+The RIHN Center provides the foundations for RIHN collaborative research and surrounding activities.
+Its five divisions manage and operate the laboratories and the information systems of the Institute, and facilitate scientific and public communication, networking and capacity building.
+Faculty in the center also engage in research related to Center and Institute goals.
+The RIHN Center works closely with the Core Program and Research Programs by providing tools, facilities, and methods.
+It also collaborates with the wider academic community in support of RIHN's role as a joint-use Inter-University Research Institute, and engages a broad range of societal stakeholders in problem-solving research processes.